swizzley/openshift-ansible/README.md

 #OpenShift and Atomic Enterprise Ansible

-This repo contains Ansible code for OpenShift and Atomic Enterprise.
+This repo contains Ansible code for OpenShift and Atomic Enterprise..

 ##Setup
 - Install base dependencies: